jrpotter/notebook/notes/sets/index.md

 ## Overview

 Set theory begins with two primitive notions of sets and membership.
 Other axioms are defined relative to these concepts.
 The [[choice|Axiom of Choice]] is elaborated on separately.

+In general, set theory prefers working with **hereditary sets**, also known as **pure sets**.
+These are sets whose elements are all hereditary sets; that is, all elements of the sets are themselves sets, as are all elements of the elements, and so on.

 %%ANKI
 Basic